-If a candidate (or their parent/carer) has a general concern or complaint about the centre's delivery or administration of a qualification they're following, Dudley Port School encourages them to try to resolve this informally in the first instance.
-A concern or complaint can be raised by email, phone call, or in writing to Head of Centre and Headteacher.
+If a candidate (or his/her parent/carer) has a general concern or complaint about the centre's delivery or administration of a qualification he/she is following, Olympus encourages him/her to try to resolve this informally in the first instance.
+A concern or complaint can be raised by email, phone call, or in writing to Grégoire Godin, Head of Centre and Headteacher.

-If a complaint fails to be resolved informally, the candidate (or their parent/carer) is then at liberty to make a formal complaint.
+If a complaint fails to be resolved informally, the candidate (or his/her parent/carer) is then at liberty to make a formal complaint.